ibm-cloudintegration/messaging-pot/docs/pages/pots/mq-ha/mq_ha_pot_lab2.md

 	![](./images/pots/mq-ha/lab2/image288.png)

 	RDQM is now ready as it has been installed with the prereqs on all of the VMs.
-	### Configure the firewallNormally, the firewall would have been configured as a pre-req.
-However during preparation of this environment, the default RHEL firewall was not configured.
-You need to do that now for the RDQM cluster.
+	### Configure the firewallNormally, the firewall is configured during the pre-req installations.

 1. As root on **rdqm1** start the firewall with following command: